fortrabbit/craft-copy/README.md

 ## Troubleshooting

 The setup is usually straight forward when the [system requirements](#requirements) are fulfilled.
 However, depending on your local setup, you may run into errors.
-May errors are MAMP related and easy to fix:
+Many errors are MAMP related and easy to fix:

 ### Local MySQL connection error